st-tech/zr-obp/README.md

 # Sister Package: pyIEOE

-We also develop a Python package called [**pyIEOE**](https://github.com/sony/pyIEOE), which allows practitioners to easily evaluate the robustness of OPE estimators.
+In addition to OBP, we develop a Python package called [**pyIEOE**](https://github.com/sony/pyIEOE), which allows practitioners to easily evaluate and compare the robustness of OPE estimators.

 Please also see the following reference paper about IEOE (accepted at RecSys'21).